 The Club is a non-stock corporation.
 The membership in the Club is divided into Two Thousand Five Hundred (2,500) regular memberships, inclusive of ten (10) founders' memberships.
 Likewise, the Club may grant playing rights to 200 persons who satisfy the qualifications set in the Club's Articles of Incorporation and By-Laws.
-According to the stock and transfer records as at December 31, 2020, there are 2,500 memberships issued and outstanding, and 43 local playing rights granted.
+According to the stock and transfer records as at December 31, 2021, there are 2,500 memberships issued and outstanding, and 39 local playing rights granted.
+As at March 31, 2022, there are 35 local playing rights granted.